busterswt/lisaem/README.md

 | Microsoft Xenix | Untested | |
 | UniSoft UniPlus Unix V | Untested | |
 | Lisa Workshop | Untested | |

+## 2025.03.15

+Due to wxWidgets limitations, the minimum macOS version for the latest LisaEm release has been hardcoded to macOS 14.5.
+If an older macOS release is required, please file an issue.

 ## 2021.01.15